OSCON, the open source community's annual gathering

 - Teaching – You want to share your best practices, projects, and tools with the world, but how do you go about sharing this knowledge?
 We'll examine learning theory and methods of teaching.

-- Design – It's critical for success; learn how to incorporate design best practices from the beginning of your project rather and all the way through.
+- Design – It's critical for success; learn how to incorporate design best practices from the very beginning of your project and all the way through.

 - Solve – Harness the power of math to manipulate, secure, and create data.